liamoddell/otelworkshop-guides/JAVA-WORKSHOP.md

    export OTEL_RESOURCE_ATTRIBUTES="service.name=rolldice,service.namespace=your-name-here,service.instance.id=${HOSTNAME},deployment.environment=workshop"
    ```

    **Important**: Replace `your-name-here` with your unique namespace (e.g., your name).
-The `service.namespace` must be unique for each student to avoid collisions in Grafana Cloud.
+The `service.namespace` must be unique for each user to avoid collisions in Grafana Cloud.

    **Example**:
    ```bash